Gutter oil: Health effects

-Gutter oil has been shown to be toxic causing diarrhea and abdominal pain.
-There are also reports that long-term consumption of the oil can lead to stomach and liver cancer.
-Testing of some samples of gutter oil has revealed traces of polycyclic aromatic hydrocarbons (PAH): dangerous organic pollutants capable of causing cancer with long-term consumption.
-There is also potential for gutter oil to contain aflatoxins, highly carcinogenic compounds produced by certain molds.
+Gutter oil has been shown to be toxic, causing diarrhea and abdominal pain.
+Long-term consumption of gutter oil may cause many foodborne illnesses because the oil may contain excessive amounts of cholesterol, trans-fats, toxic heavy metals and pathogens such as bacteria, but also carcinogenic substances such as polycyclic aromatic hydrocarbons and aflatoxins, and therefore lead to stomach and liver cancer.
 Zeng Jing of the Guangdong Armed Police Hospital said of gutter oil: "Animal and vegetable fat in refined waste oil will undergo rancidity, oxidation and decomposition after contamination.
 It will cause indigestion, insomnia, liver discomfort and other symptoms."

 Due to rumours and the fear of Chinese customers of restaurants using gutter oil in their cooking, it has been reported that some people in China have resorted to bringing their own cooking oil with them from home into restaurants and instructing chefs to use their home-brought oil in their kitchen when preparing their food instead of the restaurant's own cooking oil.

 Legal disposal and reuse of waste oil

 Legitimate producers of gutter oil sell the processed oil for use in the chemical or energy industries.
-However, such refiners can also have illegal side business, as the prices attained by selling it as cooking oil are much higher than if it is sold to the chemical or energy industries.
+However, such refiners can also have illegal side business, as the prices attained by selling it as cooking oil are much higher than if it is sold to the chemical or energy industries such as KBR Energy.

 Yellow and brown grease typical of gutter oil are acceptable raw feedstocks for products not intended for human consumption, such as plastics, rubber, rooftops, soap, cosmetics, and bio-fuel.

 In the city of Shanghai, it was reported that over 2,000 buses ran on biodiesel that was made from gutter oil, and many gas stations in Shanghai offered gasoline that was produced in part from gutter oil.
 Sustainable utilization of gutter oil for biofuel production is being explored using different chemical and enzymatic methods.

 Gutter oil in other countries

-Gutter oil has also been used outside of China as well.
+Gutter oil has also been used outside of China as well, albeit not for human consumption.
 For example, in England, fatbergs that were dug out of sewers in cities like London and Liverpool were later reported to be processed to produce biofuel.